ircam-ismm/webaudio-tutorials/first-steps/simple-website.md

 # Create a simple website

 In this first hands-on tutorial, we will develop a simple website composed of two pages.
-While this tutorial will not concern the Web Audio API yet, it will help you to get a bit of practical familiarity with the different concepts we seen so far.
+This tutorial does not yet concern the Web Audio API, but aims at giving you some practical familiarity with the different concepts and tools we seen so far.

 ::: info
-In these series, we will just put all tutorials inside a `webaudio-tutorials` directory, itself located on the "Desktop".
-If you want to put these files elsewhere feel free to do so, you will just have to adapt the path in the commands accordingly.
+In these series, the example commands will be given as if all projects ara created in a `webaudio-tutorials` directory, itself located on your `Desktop`.
+If you want to put these files elsewhere feel free to do so, you will just need to adapt the paths in the commands accordingly.
 :::

 ## Setting things up

-First let's create a new directory somewhere on your computer where we will put all our files.
-Open a `Terminal` and create a new directory using the `mkdir` (for "make directory") command:
+First, let's create a new directory where we will put all our files.
+To do so, open a `Terminal` and create this new directory using the `mkdir` (for "make directory") command:

 ```sh
 mkdir -p ~/Desktop/webaudio-tutorials/01-simple-website
 ```

-You should a new directory called `webaudio-tutorials` on your desktop at this point:
+You should now see a new directory called `webaudio-tutorials` on your `Desktop`:

 ![desktop-screenshot](../assets/simple-website/desktop-screenshot.png)